filecoin-project/filecoin-docs/content/en/_index.md

 ---
-title : "Filecoin Docs"
+title : "Filecoin Docs - How to get started on the Filecoin Network"
-description: "Filecoin is a peer-to-peer network that stores files on the internet, with built-in economic incentives to ensure files are stored reliably over time."
+description: "Official documentation for Filecoin – a peer-to-peer network that stores files on the internet, with built-in economic incentives to ensure files are stored reliably."
-lead: "Filecoin is a peer-to-peer network that stores files on the internet, with built-in economic incentives to ensure files are stored reliably over time."
+lead: "Official documentation for Filecoin – a peer-to-peer network that stores files on the internet, with built-in economic incentives to ensure files are stored reliably.."
 draft: false
 toc: false
 ---